wlwl2/godot-docs/classes/class_gltfphysicsshape.rst

 Description
 -----------

-Represents a physics shape as defined by the ``OMI_collider`` GLTF extension.
+Represents a physics shape as defined by the ``OMI_physics_shape`` or ``OMI_collider`` GLTF extensions.
 This class is an intermediary between the GLTF data and Godot's nodes, and it's abstracted in a way that allows adding support for different GLTF physics extensions in the future.

 .. rst-class:: classref-introduction-group